 Knowing how to retire is just as important as when you retire.
 Completing these tasks will save you a lot of heartache—and potentially a lot of money.
 Play it smart, do your homework, and take the steps to put yourself in the best position as you enter these years.
 After all, you want to live the retirement of your dreams!

-If you need to kick-start your wealth building, preorder my new book Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.
+If you need to kick-start your wealth building, order my book Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.
 We surveyed 10,000 millionaires and found out the habits and traits that led to their success.
 The good news is, you can follow in their footsteps!

 Find a SmartVestor Pro